ShotUGMG/survival_reimagined/ROADMAP.md

  - sword has a passive of inflicting the wither effect for 8s
  - wither themed blocks
  - structures (camp ruins, small fortress ruins, jigsaw wither fortress)

+ End
+  - forest end biome, Astral Void Forest, chariote gemstone from this biome is also required to enter the area underneath the nether